jonathan-odonnell/milestone-project-3/README.md

     To clone using SSH click "Use SSH" and then click the clipboard button.
     ![Image showing the use ssh button](static/images/clone/clone3.png)
     ![Image showing the clipboard button](static/images/clone/clone4.png)
-4. Open Git Bash
+4. Open the terminal.
 5. Change the current working directory to the location where you want to store the cloned repository.
-6. Type `git clone` into the terminal and then paste the URL you copied in Step 3.
+6. Type `git clone` and then paste the URL you copied in Step 3.

 ```
 $ git clone https://github.com/jonathan-odonnell/milestone-project-3.git